jcyl29/movie-database-app/README.md

 ```

 Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.<br/>
+Can also be viewed on project's [Github page](https://jcyl29.github.io/movie-database-app/)

 ### Tests
 ```